TluckDucky/TraceLNC/README.md

 It is recommended to build one superdirectory for each PRJNA Project, bearing directories for each analyses and using symbolic links to needed files (star/index; star/1stMapping and star/2ndMapping).

 ### Citation
-Please, when using this pipeline, cite the work of Souza-Lopes et al., 2025 | DOI: .
+Please, when using this pipeline, cite as Souza-Lopes et al., 2025 | DOI: .

 ### List of Contributors - Listed Alphabetically:
 * Ana Carolina Tahira